- The Most Forgiving Golf Irons Are:

 Look and feel

-Reduced vibrations from the urethane microspheres make this a club that generates a calming effect knowing that you are not going to experience a shock effect.
+Reduced vibrations from the urethane microspheres make this a club that generates a calming effect knowing that you will not experience a shock.
 This also helps in creating a smooth sound that will not send you to the nearest audiologist.

 The clubhead is finished in Chrome with a Cavity Back Design.
-The hosel has an extra bend enabling you to angle your shots to perfection.
+The hosel has an extra bend that enables you to perfectly angle your shots.

-The 360-face cup and VFT (Variable Face Thickness) technologies are aimed at a single purpose and that is to increase the ball speed, and yes the engineers have succeeded in this.
+The 360-face cup and VFT (Variable Face Thickness) technologies aim to increase the ball speed.

 The Chromoly 4140M construction is 15 percent stronger than the previously used and 17-4 pH stainless steel.
 Maximum distance is achieved through the super-thin face combined with the CORTECH multiple thickness design.